Home » Side Dish » Mom’s Sausage Stuffing

 Fun fact: I never buy a good loaf of bread for this recipe.

-What kind of sausage is best for making stuffing?
+What kind of sausage is best for stuffing?

-I buy the 1 lb. tube of plain pork sausage.
+I buy the 1 pound tube of plain pork sausage.

 They do offer it in “Sage”, “Maple”, and other varieties, but I like the plain best so I can season everything myself.